vdaas/vald/docs/overview/architecture.md

 #### Custom Resources

-Custom Resources in Vald is a [Custom Resouce Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) implementation.
+Custom Resources in Vald is a [Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) implementation.
 It provides flexibility for users to control the Vald deployment such as pod startup sequence, etc.